fionntmcc/Computational-Theory/README.md

 # Computational Theory Assignment

 This repository contains solutions to the Computational Theory module assessment problems.
-The main deliverable is `problems.ipynb`, a Jupyter notebook implementing various cryptographic functions and algorithms, including SHA-1 and SHA-256 primitives, message padding, and hash computation.
+The main deliverable is `problems.ipynb`, a Jupyter notebook implementing various cryptographic functions and algorithms defined in the [Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf), including SHA-1 and SHA-256 primitives, message padding, and hash computation.

 The notebook is structured with clear explanations, code implementations, and tests for each problem.
 It demonstrates understanding of hashing algorithms, bitwise operations, and computational theory concepts.

 ## Target Audience

 This submission is intended for an informed computing professional, such as a prospective employer.
-It assumes familiarity with programming concepts and cryptographic basics but provides detailed explanations and references.
+It assumes familiarity with programming concepts and cryptographic basics but provides detailed explanations and references of technologies and algorithms used.

 ## Setup Instructions